hoylemd/Python/HoylemdUtils/readme.txt

 		isNumeric(number): Returns true if <number> is a number, and false if it is not.

 		generateInts(num_numbers, lower, upper): returns a list of <num_numbers> integers between <lower> and <upper> inclusive.
 If <num_numbers> is negative, or <lower> is greater than or equal to <upper>, a blank list will be returned.

+Installation Instructions:
+	Copy the hutils folder to a directory where you keep python modules, and ensure your PYTHONPATH environment variable is set to point to that directory.